jeffamstutz/wormhole/README.md

-# wormhole
+# Wormhole++

-A header-only C++ wrapper for MPI RMA windows for one-sided communication
+A header-only C++ wrapper for MPI RMA windows for one-sided communication.